Read more about Jungian psychology

 If the six years of their friendship was a period of discovery and preparation for Jung, for Freud it was a time of retrenchment, during which he became increasingly intolerant of those who would revise his ideas, which for him had become matters of indisputable fact.

 C.G.
-Jung’s “Confrontation With the Unconscious”
+Jung’s “Confrontation with the unconscious”

 During Jung’s critical phase, the actual nature of his experience remains a topic of debate.
 Henri Ellenberger, the author of the monumental work “The discovery of the Unconscious” proposes that Jung underwent a “creative illness” much like Freud at a similar age.
 This condition emerges after intense intellectual activity and resembles neurosis or, in severe cases, psychosis.
 The individual struggles with unresolved issues, feeling isolated and beyond help.
 The disturbance can endure for four to five years.
 Recovery occurs spontaneously, accompanied by euphoria and a profound transformation of personality.
 The person gains insights into important truths and feels a duty to share them with the world.
 Jung’s experience mirrors that of shamans, mystics, artists, writers, and philosophers.
 The theme of the descent into the underworld and the return also occurs in the epic of Gilgamesh, Virgil’s Adenoid, and Dante’s Divine Comedy.

-Breaking with Freud’s Ideas
+Breaking with Freud’s ideas

 During this transformative phase, Jung rejected Freud’s reductionist theories and laid the groundwork for his own psychoanalytical theory.
 With the vigour of someone emerging from a creative illness, Jung delved back into the realms of myth, philosophy, and religion, seeking objective parallels to his experiences.